Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: Acknowledgement

 \section{Acknowledgement}

-The author wishes to thank Universit\`a di Roma ``La Sapienza'' for hospitality and excellent working conditions during her visit in September 2025, where a part of this work was discussed.
-The author acknowledges the assistance of Google's Gemini in developing the SageMath scripts used to verify the Fern\'andez-Mu\~noz example in Subsection \ref{subs:example}, which we place in Appendix \ref{app:SM}.
-Furthermore, the author thanks xAI's Grok for symbolic calculations in verifying the trace-free Ricci cochain related to Proposition \ref{prop:a3}, and OpenAI's ChatGPT for formula verification and symbolic calculations related to Proposition \ref{prop:existence}.
+The author wishes to thank Sapienza Universit\`a di Roma for its hospitality and excellent working conditions during her visit in September 2025, when part of this work was discussed.
+The author thanks Pavel H\'ajek and Johannes Nordstr\"om for sending her their papers \cite{CHV2022} and \cite{NN2021}, respectively.
+The author acknowledges the assistance of Google's Gemini and OpenAI's ChatGPT in checking the Fern\'andez--Mu\~noz example in Subsection \ref{subs:example}, and thanks xAI's Grok for symbolic calculations related to the Ricci cochain in Proposition \ref{prop:a3}.
+The author also acknowledges OpenAI's ChatGPT, Anthropic's Claude, and DeepSeek for assistance in improving the readability of the exposition.
+This research was supported by the Institute of Mathematics of the Czech Academy of Sciences (RVO 67985840).